Aldaghari/Acceleration-Towards-Mouse-String-like-effect-/README.md

 Built with SFML, followed the book "The Nature Of Code - Daniel Shiffman".

-By minipulating velocity using vector acceleration towords mouse position we can create a string like effect.
+By minipulating velocity using vector acceleration towards mouse position we can create a string like effect.

 ![Alt Text](Showcase.gif)